GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/Node.md

 MathFunctions.geometricSum(1, 2, 5);
 ```

 What you import is an object with all functions as methods.
+You can also do it like this:

 ```js